-This court held a recorded telephonic preliminary pretrial conference on December 17, 2013.
+This court held a recorded telephonic preliminary pretrial conference in this case on January 27, 2015.
 Plaintiff is representing himself and appeared without an attorney.
-Defendants appeared by Francis Sullivan.
+Defendant appeared by Sarah Thomas Pagels.
 The court set the schedule and discussed with the parties how this case will go forward.